 Credit cards can be a great tool in your financial life, but you need to read and understand the directions first before you start using them.
 So often I hear about how someone was advised to get a credit card to start building their credit history, but then realized too late they didn’t know how to manage it properly, and the misuse ends up hurting their credit score as a result.

-The Basics of Using a Credit Card
+Learn the Basics of Using a Credit Card

 Your monthly credit card statement will show you the annual (and possibly the daily) interest rate for your purchases, as well as cash advances.
 It's not unusual for the interest rate to be higher for cash advances than purchases (my statements show a 3 percent difference).
 If you find yourself carrying a balance month to month, the lower the interest rate is, the less you will have to repay.
 You can check with your credit card provider to see if you qualify for a lower interest rate credit card.